 They wanted to build a company that had innovation at its core and treated designers with the respect and understanding deserving of great innovators.
 The vision was achieved and Innermost now works with designers and design groups from almost every region of the world.

-Jones’s style has seen him not only bring his own designs to the collection but bring in names like Michael Young, Jarrod Lim, Corinna Warm, Stone Designs and Shin Azumi, helping to shape a collection that has breadth as well as depth.
+Jones’s style has seen him not only bring his own designs to the collection but bring in names like Michael Young, Jarrod Lim, James Bartlett, Stone Designs and Shin Azumi, helping to shape a collection that has breadth as well as depth.